CL-CHEN-Lab/ORM/README.md

 # The main function of the toolkit

 Common usage (Could be applied on any DNA signal labeling analysis):
       • Calibrate and calculate the labeling signal position
       • Create GTF like file to visualize signal by IGV
       • Generate all DNA fiber coordinates in bed file format
       •	Calculate labeling signal number in Sliding or Adjacent windows, and do normalization by mapped fiber depth in each bin
       •	Using Gaussian mixed model to analyze the distance distribution between labelling signals to identify proper cutoff for the signal segementation
       •	Perform the segmentation to get the segments with cluster of adjacent signals (in our case, ORM tracks, i.e. DNA replication origins or on-going replication forks), in bed file format

 Specific usage for ORM segmentation analysis:
       •	Add replication Fork Direction Index (FDI) for illustrating signal polarity into the ORM segmentation bed file

 Specific usage for DNA replication analysis:
       •	Add replication timing (RT) obtained by Repli-Seq or other related techiniques into the ORM bed file
       •	Add replication fork directional (RFD) data obtained by OK-Seq into the ORM bed file
-	•	Calculate FDI_RFD and draw enrichment plot around specific regions (R)
+      •	Calculate FDI_RFD and draw enrichment plot around given regions (R)
-	•	Based on normalized signal number in sliding or adjacent bins using LOESS fit to get smoothing fire efficiency curves and capture initial zone by peak calling.(R)
+      •	Based on normalized signal numbers in sliding or adjacent bins using LOESS fit to generate smoothing fire efficiency curves and capture initial zone with peak calling (R)
-	•	Draw labeling signaling enrichment in specific regions(R)
+      •	Draw labeling signaling enrichment in given regions(R)

-See the User Manual and our manuscript for detail.
+The majority of the toolkit was developped using JAVA and some fonctions are in R, specified as (R).
+See the User Manual and our preprint manuscript for detail.

 # Authors: